kalepail/stellar-quest-bounties/bounties/level-2/✅-stellar-lab-albedo.md

 # Sign with Albedo on Stellar Laboratory

-**✅ This bounty has been completed as is no longer available for hunting ✅**
+**✅ This bounty has been completed and is no longer available for hunting ✅**

 | Hunter | Agent
 | :- | :-